 Asbestos in storage heaters was typically found in one of a few forms; either as loose fill, a textured board insulation or as fluffy, almost fabric strips around seams.
 The issue, of course, is that identifying any of these usually means opening the heater and risking disturbing the asbestos.

-As a general rule, without having to pry your heater apart, if it was fitted any time before 1999, especially before around 1974, then it could contain asbestos insulation.
-If in doubt, it is always safest to assume that it does.
+If it was fitted any time before 1999, especially before or around 1974 it could contain asbestos insulation.

 It’s worth noting though that some heaters made before the ban may have been fitted after 1974 while stocks were still available.